SoftCreatR/imei/README.md

 - To compile JPEG XL, CMake 3.10 or a newer version is required.
 On older systems like Debian 9, the version provided by maintainers is not adequate.
 In such cases, the compilation of JPEG XL will be skipped.
 - For libaom, a minimum CMake version of 3.6 is necessary.
 On older systems, the version provided by maintainers might not be sufficient.
 In these instances, the compilation of libaom will be skipped.
 Consequently, libheif will also be skipped since it depends on libaom.
-- When using GitHub actions for building, `heic` is not reported as a built-in delegate.
-Although it was reported in the past, it suddenly stopped.
-Therefore, it is advisable to avoid using it as an assertion for tests.

 ---